ga4gh-rnaseq/schema/expression_data_matrix.md

 ### A place to describe the read processing pipeline

 The bundle metadata is intended to contain metadata common to all the samples and features in the associated matrix.
 It is highly recommended that this be used to describe the processing pipeline used to quantify the raw reads and produce the expression data.
 The genomic reference used to align the reads and the annotation used to map the alignments should also be included here.

+In the case of workstreams and processing tools it is important to document all of the details of the software used to process the read data.
+This can include:

+* the names of each software package
+* specific versions used
+* any settings and command line options
+* step by step order of using software

 ### Merged datasets